Rifqiakmals12/Final-Project-Sentiment-Analysis-Application/README.md

 - Deployment: Integrating the model into a user-friendly interface for easy access.

 # Future Improvements
-- Data Augmentation: Incorporating more diverse and balanced data for better generalization.
 - Advanced Models: Experimenting with deep learning architectures for improved performance.
 - Hyperparameter Tuning: Fine-tuning model parameters for enhanced accuracy.
 - Real-time Monitoring: Implementing feedback mechanisms for continuous model improvement.